Is Opendoor Worth It (And Does It Pay a Fair Price)?

 Opendoor's 5% service fee is on par with competitors like Offerpad and Homeward, and is slightly less than the average realtor commission of 5.32%.
 However, it's more than you'd pay with a discount broker offering a more competitive commission rate.

-On top of Opendoor's service fee, you'll also pay standard closing costs such as title, attorney, and HOA transfer fees.
-Closing costs generally add up to about 1% of your home sale price, but could be more or less depending on the specifics of your transaction.
+In addition to Opendoor's service fee, you'll also pay standard closing costs such as title, attorney, and HOA transfer fees.
+Closing costs generally amount to about 1% of your home sale price, but they could be more or less depending on the specifics of your transaction.

 One of the less predictable expenses when selling to Opendoor is the amount it will deduct for repairs following a home inspection.